gridstack/gridstack.js/demo/angular/src/app/README.md

  - This wrapper needs v7.2+ to run as it needs the latest changes
  - Code isn't compiled into a lib YET.
 You'll need to copy those files.
 Let me know (slack) if you are using it...
+ - BUG: content doesn't appear on new widget until widget is moved around (or another created that pushes it).
+Need to force angular detection changes...

  ## ngFor Caveats
  - This wrapper handles well ngFor loops, but if you're using a trackBy function (as I would recommend) and no element id change after an update,